 The Richmond Riparian Corridor consists of a large series of floodplain forests and old oxbow marshes along the Winooski River.
 As described here, this series of wetlands continues across the entire town of Richmond and includes 13 different examples of floodplain forest and 2 marshes.
-As mentioned in Section 3.1.1 Bolton Significant Wetlands, floodplain forests are one of the most beleaguered natural communities in the state.
+As mentioned in Section 3.1.1 Bolton Significant Wetlands, floodplain forests are one of the most beleaquered natural communities in the state.
 Because of the annual flooding, most of these sites contain some of the most productive farmland in the state; and most were converted to agriculture long ago.
 What remains of these communities are fragments of a once stately, expansive forest.
 The examples in Richmond, however, are relatively large.
 Indeed, they are some of the largest, most extensive and highest functioning floodplain forests that remain in the state.

 Largely shaped by the Winooski River, these systems contain an array of micro-habitats including the active floodplain areas, levee forests, terraces and backwater marshes.
 Species dominance varies with these different site conditions but often includes silver maple (Acer saccharinum), cottonwood (Populus deltoides), willow (Salix spp.), butternut (Juglans cinerea), basswood (Tilia americana), sugar maple (Acer saccharum), and northern hackberry (Celtis occidentalis).
-River-bank grape (Vitis riparia), ostrich fern (Matteuccia struthiopteris), Wiegand's wild-rye These sites are not only significant as good examples of an uncommon natural community, they are also significant for the many functions and values that they perform on the landscape.
+River-bank grape (Vitis riparia), ostrich fern (Matteuccia struthiopteris), Wiegand's wild-rye (Elymus wiegandii) or wood nettle (Laportea canadensis) often colonize the understory.